Bing Webmaster Tools

 BWT includes a built-in keyword research tool showing search volumes, related queries, and query trends specific to Bing.
 The data is Bing-native, reflecting Bing’s own query patterns rather than extrapolations from Google.

 One practical use: Bing’s keyword data can surface query opportunities that are underserved on Google but have meaningful Bing-specific volume.
-Research has found that a substantial share of long-tail queries with low Google volume receive meaningful monthly searches on Bing.2
+Bing’s query distribution differs from Google’s: long-tail queries with low Google volume can have meaningful Bing-specific search volume, which the tool surfaces directly.

 AI Performance report

-Launched in February 2026, the AI Performance report tracks how your content is cited in AI-generated responses across Microsoft Copilot and Bing AI summaries.1
+Launched in February 2026 and currently in public preview, the AI Performance report tracks how your content is cited in AI-generated responses across Microsoft Copilot and Bing AI summaries.1

 Total citations: the number of times your site was cited as a source in AI-generated answers during the selected period.
 This is the closest available equivalent to an AI visibility score.